stephenebert/Springboard/Capstone/enhancement/retrieval-backend/README.md

 - Data to Embeddings: You take the COCO validation captions JSON and turn each caption into a high‑dimensional vector, using either OpenAI’s CLIP‐Vision text encoder or NVIDIA’s multimodal MM‑Embed (via Hugging Face).
 - Embeddings to FAISS index.
 Those vectors get shoved into FAISS, using either:
- -- HNSW, a graph‑based structure that gives exact (or near‑exact) neighbors very quickly, or -- IVF‑PQ, a two‑stage (inverted‐file + product quantization) scheme that trades a tiny bit of accuracy for memory and speed gains.
+ 1. HNSW, a graph‑based structure that gives exact (or near‑exact) neighbors very quickly, or
+ 2. IVF‑PQ, a two‑stage (inverted‐file + product quantization) scheme that trades a tiny bit of accuracy for memory and speed gains.
+- Index to Queries to Metrics
+  You then query each caption against the index (i.e. "can I retrieve the exact same caption as its own nearest neighbor?"), measure:
+  1. Recall@1 (did the top result match the query?)
+  2. Latency per query
+  3. Estimated cost (rough token‑count x price estimate for the reranker experiments)

+## Takeaways
+1. For pure speed+accuracy: stick with CLIP vectors + HNSW (easy, memory‑light, perfect recall).
+2. If you want higher‑dim multi‑modal features (ImageBind/MM‑Embed) you still get excellent recall (> 0.995) at ≈ 70 ms/query—either with HNSW or the more memory‑efficient IVF‑PQ.
+3. Reranker experiments reveal how cost and latency scale as you tune how many candidates you rerank (limit, top_k).

 ---
 ## Directory Structure